virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 // ...
 ```

-We draw the color for the box's background and attenuate its color.
-Instead of making the background smaller, we scale the position by `INNER_BOX_SCALE` constant to make it appear as if the box is larger on the inside.
+We draw the color for the box's background and attenuate it.
+Instead of shrinking the background, we scale the position by the `INNER_BOX_SCALE` constant, giving the illusion that the box is larger on the inside.

 ```glsl
 {